Bayesian Multi-line Intensity Mapping: Survey Setup

 We consider the following four lines within the SPHEREx spectral coverage: H$\alpha$, $[$\ion{O}{3}$]$, H$\beta$, and $[$\ion{O}{2}$]$.
 Table~\ref{T:spherex_lines} summarizes their rest-frame wavelengths and the redshift ranges that SPHEREx can probe.
 For the purpose of demonstrating our technique, we only focus on these four lines in this work.
-We note that there are more spectral lines within the SPHEREx spectral range, such as Ly$\alpha$, Paschen-$\alpha$, $[$\ion{N}{2}$]$, and $[$\ion{S}{2}$]$, and the line flux of some of them may be comparable to the four lines considered here \citep{2023arXiv231204636F}.
+We note that there are more spectral lines within the SPHEREx spectral range---such as Ly$\alpha$, Paschen-$\alpha$, $[$\ion{N}{2}$]$, and $[$\ion{S}{2}$]$---and the line flux of some of them may be comparable to the four lines considered here \citep{2023arXiv231204636F}.
 Therefore, in practice, the analysis for SPHEREx should account for all the prominent lines for a more realistic modeling.

 We consider the line emission from sources within the redshift range $0.7 < z < 6$.
-Removing detected local point sources at lower redshifts helps improve the sensitivity in probing the diffuse line emission from fainter sources.
-We estimate that below our chosen redshift lower limit $z_{\rm min} = 0.7$, we can reliably detect and constrain the redshift of the majority of galaxies with SPHEREx, thus allowing them to be masked before calculating the power spectrum (see Appendix~\ref{A:ellmax} for details).
-The choice of the maximum redshift $z_{\rm max}$ does not affect our results, as show in Figure~\ref{F:bnuInu_z_constraints}, we have no sensitivity on the line signal at $z\gtrsim4$.
+Removing detected local point sources at lower redshift helps improve the sensitivity in probing the diffuse line emission from fainter sources.
+We estimate that below our chosen redshift lower limit $z_{\rm min} = 0.7$, we can reliably detect and constrain the redshifts of the majority of galaxies with SPHEREx, thus allowing them to be masked before calculating the power spectrum (see Appendix~\ref{A:ellmax} for details).
+The choice of the maximum redshift $z_{\rm max}$ does not affect our results; as shown in Figure~\ref{F:bnuInu_z_constraints}, we have no sensitivity on the line signal at $z\gtrsim4$.

 We choose the multipole mode range of $50<\ell<350$ in our analysis.
 The minimum $\ell$ mode ($\ell_{\rm min}=50$) corresponds to SPHEREx’s field of view of $3.5^\circ$ (on the smaller side), as fluctuations larger than the field size will be partially suppressed due to zodiacal light filtering in processing individual exposures and we do not model this effect.
 The choice of the maximum $\ell$ mode ($\ell_{\rm max}=350$) is made to restrict our analysis to linear clustering scale (see Appendix~\ref{A:ellmax} for details).